zpainter/iassist/content/about/constitution-2005.md

-The name of this organization shall be the International Association for Social Science Information Services and Technology / Association Internationale pour les Services et Techniques d\'Information en Sciences Sociales, hereafter referred to as \"IASSIST\".
+The name of this organization shall be the International Association for Social Science Information Services and Technology / Association Internationale pour les Services et Techniques d'Information en Sciences Sociales, hereafter referred to as "IASSIST".

 [top of document](#top)